Taiwan reports China's largest incursion yet to air defence zone | Law-Order

 Taiwan's official Central News Agency said it was the largest Chinese air force incursion to date, although there was no sense of alarm on the island, which has witnessed a steady increase in Chinese pressure in recent years.
 China, which claims Taiwan as its own territory, said it had conducted "strike drills" in the sea and airspace around Taiwan on Sunday in response to what it said was provocation from the democratically governed island and the United States.

-Taipei has complained of repeated missions by the Chinese air force over the last two years, often in southern areas of its ADIZ.
 Taiwan sent unspecified combat aircraft to warn away the Chinese planes, while missile systems monitored their flight, the ministry said, using standard wording for its response.
+Taiwan's benchmark stock index brushed off the latest tensions, ending Monday up 0.1%.
+However, China's CSI Defence Index marked its best day in two months on Monday, rising 3.7%.

 China has stepped up its diplomatic, military and economic pressure in recent years on the self-governed island to accept Beijing's rule.
 Taiwan's government says it wants peace but will defend itself if attacked.